Cross Connection/Backflow Prevention Program

 Residential and commercial properties with irrigation systems, autofilled pools/hot tubs/spas, or fire sprinkler systems are required to have a backflow prevention device.
 Certain commercial properties may also have additional devices depending on their operations.

 For help determining if you have a backflow device, please contact Backflow Solutions.

 If I have a backflow prevention device, what do I need to do?

 If you have a device, under state regulations, you must have it tested annually.
 Testing must be done by a certified plumber and be submitted to the Village after the tests are complete.
 Failure to test a device can result in fines of up to $750 per day.

 When do I need to have my device tested?

 All devices must be tested on an annual basis, regardless of use.
-The due date each year is exactly one year from the previous test date.
+The due date will be the same date each year for each individual customer.
 When BSI Online mails your first notice, it will include the date of your last test as well as the name and contact information for the plumber who last completed it.